 Things are so bad, Enrich added, that Trump is on the precipice of financial default, and that would be catastrophic because some of his largest lenders plan to go after his assets and grab them to compensate for lack of repayment:

 “He’s going to need to come up with a lot of cash quickly or he’s going to be at risk of defaulting.
 In the case of Deutsche Bank, if he defaults, the bank has recourse to his personal assets.
 They could go to court to seize his property or the money he has in various banking accounts.
 So he’s going to need to come up with cash very quickly and his businesses right now are struggling, so it’s very unclear to me where he might be able to get that money.”

 How will Trump raise hundreds of millions of dollars in a short amount of time?
-His name and brand are so toxic thanks to his deeds over the past four years that no one wants to do business with him.
+His name and brand are so toxic thanks to his deeds over the past few years that no one wants to do business with him.
 He, his family, and his company are also facing numerous legal threats in multiple jurisdictions.

 Karma is starting to take one hell of a bite out of the Donald.